 In order to kill innocent little children, it's possible the killer lacked compassion or empathy for them, instead seeing them as symbols of something he wanted to obliterate, Langman said.

 School shooters often harbor anger and paranoid delusions, have low self-esteem and hang out with an outcast group, Farrenkopf said.
 And there is usually a triggering event — either a lost job or a falling out with a girlfriend — that finally makes them snap, he said.
-[10 Surprising Facts About the Teen Brain]
+[10 Facts Every Parent Should Know about Their Teen's Brain ]